SamCFarrell/Determinants-of-GDP/README.md

 # Project_2_Working_Title

-Our project is to utilize machine learning methods to predict stock prices.
-We will be analysing financial data of U.S equities with various classification and regression models.
-Our ultimate goal is to maximize accuracy and become smarter investors.
+Our project is to utilize statistical and machine learning metods to determine the impact of various social and economic factors on GDP growth rate per capita.
+We will be analysing national and regional data from the World Bank with various regression and classification models.
+Additionally, we will be using time-series data to analyze the trends in the carribean and Latin America to analyse the impact these factors have on economic growth within a developing region.

 # Questions